Jackie-Tran/LCS-Fantasy-League/README.md

 -Allow multiple sharing of data between different services -Single sign in

-Express.js
+java-Express

-- Used for the backend of the app
+-Used for the backend of the app
-- Create a REST API for the project
+-Create a REST API for the project

--User login and safe signup

 React